At a Glance

 The important thing is to shop around and compare different lenders.
 You can also use comparison sites to see different lender information side-by-side.

 Personal loans can be used for just about anything, including debt consolidation, paying for expenses like moving costs, a wedding, medical bills, or home renovations, or for emergency funds.
 If your credit score is high enough that you’ll get a lower interest rate, and you’re able to afford the monthly payment and pay on time each month, a personal loan may be right for you.

-Factors that will affect your personal loan rates include your credit score, debt-to-income (DTI) ratio, the loan term, and whether or not you have a cosigner.
-The higher your credit score, the better interest rate you’ll be offered.
+Factors that will affect your personal loan rates include your credit score, debt-to-income (DTI) ratio, the loan term, and whether you have a cosigner.
+The higher your credit score, the better the interest rate you’ll be offered.

 Most lenders let you pre-qualify online by answering a few questions and providing some information like your desired loan amount and term.
 This only takes a few minutes and does not affect your credit score since the lender will only run a soft credit check.
 Keep in mind prequalifying does not guarantee you will be approved for the loan.

 Read more: What Is a Pre-Qualified Personal Loan?

 The best way to speed up the application and approval process is by providing all their information and documentation required during the application process.
 If the lender has to come back to you for clarification or more information, it can slow the approval process down.